lightning/bolts/02-peer-protocol.md

 `serial_id` is a randomly chosen number which uniquely identifies this input.
 Inputs in the constructed transaction are sorted by `serial_id`.

-`prevtx_tx` is the serialized transaction that contains the output this input spends.
+`prevtx` is the serialized transaction that contains the output this input spends.
 Used to verify that the input is non-malleable.

 `prevtx_vout` is the index of the output being spent.